getlantern/tassis/docs/README.md

 <a name="signal.PreKeysLow"></a>

 ### PreKeysLow
-A notification from the server to the client that we&#39;re running low on oneTimePreKeys for the Address associated to this connection.
+A notification from the server to the client that we're running low on oneTimePreKeys for the Address associated to this connection.

 Clients may choose to respond to this by sending a Register message with some more preKeys.
 This does not have to be tied to the initial PreKeysLow message.